Skip to content

 Examiner report

-Graded independently by 2 AI examiners from different providers; their scores were reconciled into the mark above — exactly how your essays are graded.
+Graded independently by two AI examiners from different providers; their scores were reconciled into the mark above — exactly how your essays are graded.

 What works